JesielPalacios/reactapp/README.md

 # Getting Started with Create React App

-Basic React application, with simple router between components.
+Basic React application, with simple router between components on a local server with a local server (this once the application is in production) through port 9000 that must be executed manually with: node server.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).